 For example: Tasks in Microsoft Outlook.
 Tasks in Outlook are handled as “To Dos” in the Outlook client.
 When syncing Outlook Tasks to SmarterMail using a protocol such as EAS, these "To Dos" don't sync because EAS doesn't offer that property when it syncs to a mail server.
 The same is true when you flag a message in Outlook as this also shows up as a “To Do”.
 In SmarterMail, flagged messages WILL show up as flagged messages, but there’s no “To Do” reminder set as that property doesn’t exist.

-There are multiple examples of these types of exceptions for practically every syncing protocol available.
 SmarterTools does what it can to accommodate every feature available to users, regardless of the email client they're using.
-However, due to protocol limitations, some things simply can't be shared, from both the mail server side as well as the client side.
+However, due to protocol limitations, some things simply can't be accommodated, from both the mail server side as well as the client side.